Category Archives: Uncategorized

 Frequently Asked Questions

-What rights does a father have in Illinois?
+What rights does a biological father have in Illinois?

-Can one parent keep a child from the other parent without court orders in Illinois?
+Can a mother legally keep a child away from the father in Illinois?

-How are child support payments calculated in Illinois?
+How does child support work for biological fathers in Illinois?

 Served with Divorce Papers in Chicago?
 Here’s What to Do Next